castogio/castogio.github.io/content/eirp_explained.md

 Date: 2023-08-05 00:07
 Category: 802.11

-In this post, I would like to discuss a topic that surprisingly has kept coming over and over in the discussions with my customers: the difference between the concepts of Transmit (TX) Power and the Effective Isotropic Radiated Power (EIRP).
+In this post, I would like to discuss a topic that, surprisingly, has kept coming over and over in the discussions with my customers: the difference between the concepts of Transmit (TX) Power and the Effective Isotropic Radiated Power (EIRP).
 People tend to confuse the two terms and this